David-OConnor/dynamics/README.md

 [Amber Reference Manual](https://ambermd.org/doc12/Amber25.pdf).
 Section 3 and 15 are of particular interest, regarding force field parameters.

-Molecule-specific overrides to these general parameters can be loaded from *.frcmod* and *.dat* files.
-We delegate this to the [bio files](https://github.com/david-OConnor/bio_files) library.

 We load partial charges for ligands from *mol2*, *PDBQT* etc files.
 Protein dynamics and water can be simulated using parameters built-in to the program (The Amber one above).
-Simulating ligands requires the loaded file (e.g. *mol2*) include partial charges. we recommend including ligand-specific override files as well, e.g. to load dihedral angles from *.frcmod* that aren't present in *Gaff2*.
+For small organic  molecules, we infer force field params, and partial charges for each atom, as well as molecule-specific *frcmod* overrides from GAFF2: Generally, this is proper and improper dihedral angles.
+It is, occasionally, bond and angle parameters.

 You can load (and save) combined atom and forcefield data from Amber PRMTOP files; these combine these two data types into one file.